Siddhesh-Agarwal/blog/cl2lztdvw03nlg9nv7e5a51tt.md

 The above code prints `False` because:

 * Python creates a variable `a` pointing to the value `500` in the memory.
-* Then it creates another variable `b` pointing to another value `500` (yeah, both 500 are different).
+* Then, it creates another variable `b` pointing to another value `500` (yeah, both 500 are different).

-Hence, both have different IDs because both point towards different memory locations.
+Hence, both have different IDs because both point toward different memory locations.

 <hr>